 Whether you’re located in a sprawling urban setting or a small rural area, every library can benefit from establishing a strong partnership with local school systems.

 From sharing e-resources to hosting themed educational events, getting involved with the schools in your community could be your ticket to bringing in more excited patrons.
 We’ve put together a few ways to connect with those schools, get your name out there, and help them see just what makes your library so great.
 Trust us — it’ll be a win-win for everyone involved.

-5. Identify resource gaps that your library can fill.
+1. Identify resource gaps that your library can fill

-Once you’ve connected with representatives from a few schools and gotten the lowdown on their students’ needs and interests, you’ll be better equipped to let them know how you can help.
+Once you’ve connected with representatives from a few schools to get the lowdown on their students’ needs and interests, you’ll be better equipped to let them know how you can help.
 Compile a list of the relevant resources you can provide, focusing on offerings that speak to those areas of interest.
-Don’t forget to include recent additions to your collection (for example, one of the new language courses from Mango!)
+Don’t forget to include recent additions to your collection.

 Once you’ve got the creative juices flowing, consider making the focus group a recurring event — perhaps monthly or quarterly.
 Just as the selection of resources at your library is ever-changing, so are the needs of any particular school.
 Having regular face-to-face meetings will allow for continued innovation and gives all of you the chance to account for feedback.

 If you’re looking to truly solidify that library-school partnership, developing strong after-school and summer programs is crucial to success.
 Based on the information you get from your focus groups, determine what types of extracurricular programs you might offer local students.
 Younger children might enjoy an interactive language boot camp, while high schoolers might go crazy for a crash course on basic business skills.
 If you already have some of these programs in place, how can they be enhanced to attract even more student patrons?